Lakshay0124/Gramo-Player-cli/README.md

             ./music.sh

-3.don't use any extension of song like .mp3 when playing it just type it's name only

-4.you can play a song on loop by first clicking second option then typing this command:
+3.you can play a song on loop by first clicking second option then typing this command:

             loop <song name>

   this will play your song on loop

-5.you can shuffle songs by first clicking second option then typing this command:
+4.you can shuffle songs by first clicking second option then typing this command:
             shuffle

-6.to mass download many songs first click on the first option and type mass-download then type song first song name in first line the second one in second line write your all songs name line by line in a file then enter the file name and your songs will be downloaded
+5.to mass download many songs first click on the first option and type mass-download then type song first song name in first line the second one in second line write your all songs name line by line in a file then enter the file name and your songs will be downloaded

+6.you can share you song by going to second option and typing this command :
+            ```share```

+ then enter your song name without .mp3 and a link will be created to share your song